AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Select from the drop down list one or more categories that most closely represent the topic of the data resource.
 This element is only meant to represent the general theme of the information. `Keywords <#keywords>`__ should be used to provide greater detail on the nature of the dataset.
 	While more than one topic category can be applied, only a limited number of most relevant should be chosen (e.g. topographic maps should not be classified as farming).
-Additional topic categories can be added by clicking the |button_plus| button below the element.
+Additional topic categories can be added by clicking the |button_edit_plus| button below the element.

 	Note that the choice of topic category will dictate which categories the data resource is listed under on the **Browse by topics** section of the SSDI homepage.